theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/buddhism/part-2/index.md

 ---

 layout: base.njk
 title: "Buddhism"
 description: "The Path of Compassion — from the Bodhisattva’s vow to the clear light of emptiness."
+excerpt: "You passed through the Bardo, saw the wheel of becoming, and glimpsed the Clear Light.
+Now the flame ignites, this scroll descends into compassion’s fire, the bodhisattva vow, and the fierce path of a…"
 tier: initiate
 scrollId: "the-teachings-the-afterlife-series-1-buddhism-part-2"